hoprnet/RPCh/README.md

 2. [packages](./packages/): contains libraries that are used internally, and could be used externally, published
 3. [apps](./apps/): contains services which are run centrally by the RPCh org
 4. [devkit](./devkit/): contains developer tools and sandbox material
+5. [examples](./examples/): contains examples of how to use the SDK with popular libraries

 ### Getting started